 Steps to find the AWS CLI config file location:

-- Print the default shared config file path for the current home directory.
+- Print the default shared config path for comparison.

 $ printf '%s\n' "$HOME/.aws/config" /home/user/.aws/config

-- Check whether AWS_CONFIG_FILE is replacing that default path in the current shell.
+- Check whether AWS_CONFIG_FILE is replacing the default path.

-If this prints a path, that path is the active config file location.
-No output means the AWS CLI still uses the default path from the previous step.
+No output means the AWS CLI is still using the home-directory default from the previous step.

-- Confirm that the resolved file exists before opening or editing it.
+- Confirm that the resolved config file exists before opening or editing it.

-- Run aws configure list to see which source supplied the active profile settings.
+- Run aws configure list to see whether active profile settings came from the shared config file.

-The LOCATION column shows the config file only for values that came from that file.
-If TYPE is env or None, the current shell is overriding the value or no value is set.
+The LOCATION column shows the config file for values that came from that file.
+If TYPE shows env or None, the current shell is overriding that value or no value is set.

-- Repeat the same check with --profile when the settings live in a named profile section.
+- Repeat the check with --profile when the settings live in a named profile section.

 --profile changes which profile section the AWS CLI reads, but it does not change the shared config file path unless AWS_CONFIG_FILE is also set.